 Domestic violence incidents continue to be one of the major calls for service of the Sheriff’s Office.
 The high rate of incidence and the potential for violence in these calls demand a diligent police response.
 Based upon the complex nature of this crime, it requires specialized training for proper investigation.
 The time and effort needed to accomplish this task was best conducted through a specialized Domestic Crimes Unit.

 The McLean County Sheriff's Domestic Crimes Unit (DCU) was enacted on January 1, 1998.
 The Domestic Crimes Unit is under the supervision of the Criminal Investigation Division's commander.
-The DCU deputy receives specialized training on the topics of domestic violence, criminal investigations, interviewing, photography, and teaching in preparation for their assignments.
+The DCU deputy receives specialized training on the topics of domestic violence, criminal investigations, interviewing, photography, Elder Abuse and teaching in preparation for their assignments.